jamesgeorgedunn/Modest-Grid/README.md

 	modestgrid-12.css
 	modestgrid-16.css

 This allows you to choose a grid system that works best with your design.
-Instead of going adding from 1 to 12 you are able to go all the way to 16.
-This nice little extra allows you to work in eighths.
+Instead of just adding from 1 to 12 you are able to go all the way to 16.

 #Compatibility
 Modest Grid is still in its early stages and thus hasn't been fully tested.
 It will however work fine in more up to date web browsers.